 A voice broke through the silence.
 "Hello there."

 Shocked to hear someone other than my parents, I poked my head up to see past the bushes that surrounded our camp.
 A lone Human was standing in a clearing, with blond hair cut short on the side and left long on top.
 His pale skin stood out against the dark wood.
 His hairy chin was cocked upward.
-He wore a red shirt that was swallowed up by a series of crisscrossing belts on his waist and chest, each holding a series of vials containing a tarish liquid.
-My view was cut short by Father shoving my head behind his back.
+He wore a red shirt that was swallowed up by a series of crisscrossing belts on his waist and chest, each holding several vials containing a tarish liquid.
+Father shoved my head behind his back cutting my view short.

 "The polite response would be to say 'hello', maybe a 'how do you do?', but you savages were never much for manners, huh?" the man taunted.